 Kiwicare has supplied NO Borer products to many historic places for treatment of timbers during renovations.

 The Canterbury earthquake damaged many historic buildings in the region.
-Some, like the beautiful old Terrace Station homestead in Horotata, are undergoing extensive repairs under the auspices of the Historic Places Trust.
-Repairs and renovations of old buildings affords the opportunity to access timbers and apply protective treatment against borer damage.
-Kiwicare has supplied NO BORER CONCENTRATE to several historic places for use during the repairs and renovations.
+Some, like the beautiful old Terrace Station Homestead in Horotata, is undergoing extensive repairs under the auspices of the Historic Places Trust.
+Repairs and renovations of old buildings afford the opportunity to access timbers and apply protective treatment against borer damage.
+Kiwicare has supplied NO Borer Concentrate to several historic places for use during the repairs and renovations.

-Rakia Terrace Station was the homestead of Sir John Hall, a central figure in New Zealand's 19th century politics.
-He lead the parliamentary campaign for woman's suffrage which made New Zealand the first in which all men and women could vote.
+Rakia Terrace Station was the homestead of Sir John Hall, a central figure in New Zealand's 19th-century politics.
+He leads the parliamentary campaign for woman's suffrage which made New Zealand the first in which all men and women could vote.
 He became the 12th prime minister of New Zealand.